openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `client_id`:
 : REQUIRED.
 Defined in [@!RFC6749].
 This specification defines additional requirements to enable the use of Client Identifier Schemes as described in (#client_metadata_management).

-Additional request parameters MAY be defined and used, as described in [@!RFC6749].
-The Wallet MUST ignore any unrecognized parameters.

 ## Examples